Mihiran1/Practise/README.md

 ## 🚀 Skills Gained

-Through hands-on exercises and practical examples, I gained the ability to:

 - Automate simple tasks with scripts
 - Understand foundational programming logic
 - Build a base for future development in areas like data science, web development